Florida Residential Lease Agreement Form

 Florida Rental Laws

-The law in Florida mandates a lease agreement in oral or written form, preferably the latter in order to maintain documented records of the terms and conditions.
+The law in Florida mandates a lease agreement in oral or written form.A written Florida lease agreement is preferable, as it maintains a documented record of the terms and conditions.
 The conditions established in the lease are bound by the Florida Landlord-Tenant Laws.

 The law pertaining to landlords and tenants can be found in Chapter 83 of the Florida Statutes.